acheong08/acheong08/README.md

-I have nothing useful to say here

-[Linkedin](https://www.linkedin.com/in/acheong08/) - I might need to grow my connections since I'm graduating high school soon.
+<sup>Connect with me on [Linkedin](https://www.linkedin.com/in/acheong08/) to support my projects.
+I'm graduating high school soon and knowing some people might help my chances at employment.</sup>